nukopian/DBIx-Squirrel/README.md

     $rows = $dbh->do($statement, undef, \%bind_mappings)
                 or die ...;

-Calling `do` in scalar-context works just as it does in the `DBI`, although there are a few more calling forms.
+Calling `do` in scalar-context works just as it does when using the `DBI`, although there are a few more calling forms.

 Calling `do` in list-context, however, is new behaviour resulting in a list comprised of the number of rows affected by the statement followed by the statement handle:

     ($rows, $sth) = $dbh->do($statement)
                 or die $dbh->errstr;